 How This Work is Held

-The medicine may show what is possible; the deeper work is whatis tended and woven afterward.
-My role is to help create the conditions whereinsight can take root, so what is revealed becomes part of how you live,relate, and choose going forward.
+The medicine may show what's possible; the deeper work is what is tended and woven afterward.
+My role is to help create the conditions where insight can take root, so what is revealed becomes part of how you live, relate, and choose going forward.

 What Guides This Work